ethereum/eth2.0-pm/interop/deposit_contract_testnets/README.md

 trinity/1000_validators_testnet/genesis.ssz
 ```

+The `config.yaml` file is optional and it specifies the [Eth2 constants parameters](https://github.com/ethereum/eth2.0-specs/tree/dev/configs) used by the testnet.
+When no config file is present, it should be assumed that the testnet is using the `minimal` config.
+Users are expected to check each client's documentation for instructions regarding the usage of config preset files.
+Config presets are usually specified either at build-time or at run-time depending on the client.

 `bootstrap_nodes.txt` is a line-delimited text file with [multiaddr](https://github.com/multiformats/multiaddr) records for the bootstrap nodes of the testnet.
 For example:

 ```